DavidAce/WL/README.md

 control the number of independent simulations with the parameter `simulation_reps` found in the header file `source/params/nmspc_WL_constants.h`.

- and a `outdata/samples/` subfolder containing lattice samples that are uniformly distributed in energy and magnetization (which is useful for generating training data for machine learning algorithms, for instance).
+Enable `constants::collect_samples` to obtain a subfolder `outdata/samples/` containing lattice samples that are uniformly distributed in energy and magnetization.
+This is useful for generating training data for machine learning algorithms, for instance.